HMS Fittleton: Sinking

-Regularly manned by a combination of Sussex and London Division RNR personnel (from HMS President), she sailed from Shoreham on 11 September 1976 with a crew largely drawn from London Division RNR to take part in Operation Teamwork, a NATO exercise in the North Sea.
+Regularly crewed by a combination of Sussex and London Division RNR personnel (from HMS President), she sailed from Shoreham on 11 September 1976 with a crew largely drawn from London Division RNR to take part in Operation Teamwork, a NATO exercise in the North Sea.
 Following the exercise, on 20 September the ship proceeded in company with six other British minesweepers towards Hamburg for a three-day official visit to the port, after which she was to return to Shoreham.
 She was detailed to carry out a mail transfer with HMS Mermaid, a considerably larger ship at five times the displacement, 80 mi north of the island of Texel.
 This required HMS Fittleton to steam close behind and to the side of Mermaid at about 3:30pm to pick up a line.

 Fittleton was caught in a low pressure area that exists near to the hull of a ship under way and was drawn close to the frigate HMS Mermaid by hydrodynamic forces.
 A minor collision ensued and the Fittleton moved forward to try and exit the situation but instead was hit amidships by the bow of the much larger Mermaid and turned over within a minute.
 Thirty-two survivors were picked from the sea and the upturned hull by the accompanying ships, and German and Dutch vessels joined Royal Navy ships in searching for survivors, with divers entering the floating upturned hull.
 Attempts to keep Fittleton afloat by passing minesweeping cables underneath her propeller shafts failed when the lines parted.
 The ship sank several hours later, between 9 and 10 pm, in 160 ft of water.